Gabrielle Union Thinks Parents Who Neglect Their Transgender Children Are ‘Sad’ And ‘Pathetic’

-Gabrielle Union-Wade shared why she and husband Dwyane Wade decided to fully support his 12-year-old daughter, Zaya Wade.
+Gabrielle Union shared why she and husband Dwyane Wade decided to fully support his 12-year-old daughter, Zaya Wade.

-Since learning her stepdaughter is transgender, Gabrielle has said it was important for her and Dwyane to make sure Zaya feels safe in their home.
-Prior to revealing Zaya was transitioning, they didn’t shy away from Zaya wearing heels and acrylic nails on Instagram.
+Since learning her stepdaughter is transgender, Gabrielle has said it was important for them to make sure that Zaya feels safe in their home.
+Prior to revealing Zaya was transitioning, they didn’t shy away from her wearing heels and acrylic nails on Instagram.
 After being open about accepting Zaya, Gabrielle and Dwyane have been praised for how they’ve stood by her the entire time.

-During her appearance on The View, Out Magazine shared Gabrielle once again received positive feedback for her parenting by host Megan McCain.
-She said to McCain that it was important for both she and Dwyane to remind Zaya she’s loved.
+During her appearance on The View, Out Magazine shared that Gabrielle once again received positive feedback for her parenting by host Megan McCain.
+She said to McCain that it was important for both she and Dwyane to remind Zaya that she’s loved.
 Although she admitted it’s been difficult for her and Dwyane to fully understand Zaya’s experience, they didn’t see any other alternative.

 “We’ve just seen so many times people throw away their kids and it’s, I don’t even have a word to describe it,” Gabrielle began.
 “It’s bizarre, sad, pathetic, heartbreaking.
 We just want to remind people that loving your kid is actually an option.
 Loving them, accepting them, helping to guide them in a way that reminds them that they are heard and seen and loved exactly as they are.”